Functionality of the hook fixation

 Drive the vehicle onto the test stand and align it, e.g. using the centring assistant.
 Apply the handbrake.

-Position the first anchor so that the transverse rod QST runs transversely to the direction of travel of the vehicle.
+Position the first anchor so that the lateral rod (QST) runs transversely to the direction of travel of the vehicle.

-Insert the cross bar into the open bar receptacle on the anchor.
-The bar receptacle remains open.
+Insert the lateral rod into the open bar receptacle on the anchor.
+The rod receptacle remains open.

-Hook the cross bar QST into the towing eye of the vehicle and turn the lever closed.
+Hook the lateral rod into the tow eye of the vehicle and turn the lever closed.

 Close the rod holder and lock both locking clamps.
 These must engage perceptibly.